yvonne-nguyen/dh110/README.md

 2. visibility of system status
 3. match between system and real world.

 As a precursor, this project was executed during flu season and the COVID-19 pandemic.
-Given this, I found it extremely bothersome when a government website that is responsible for relying important health information only offers *one* option for their constituents to find/schedule a flu vaccine: “call 211”.
+Given this, I found it extremely bothersome when a government website that is responsible for relaying important health information only offers *one* option for their constituents to find/schedule a flu vaccine: “call 211”.
 This option is not viable for everyone.
 Hence, there should be a quick and efficient way for one to find/schedule a flu vaccine without having a call a number.

 More information about my usability heuristic review can be found [here](https://github.com/yvonne-nguyen/dh110/blob/main/assignments/assignment-1.md).